stefanleon17/bookstore-management-app/README.md

 # Data Structures
-The following is a list of the data structures used in the bookstore management app.
+The following is an explanation of the data structures used in the bookstore management app.

 	class Book
 	{